algorandfoundation/algokit-utils-ts/docs/v7-migration.md

 All of the functionality in `ApplicationClient` is available within the new classes, but their interface is slightly different to make it easier to use and more consistent with the new `AlgorandClient` functionality.
 The key existing methods that have changed all have `@deprecation` notices to help guide you on this, but broadly the changes are:

+- The constructor no longer has the confusing `resolveBy` semantics, instead there are static methods that determine different ways of constructing a client and the constructor itself is very simple (requiring `appId`)
 - If you want to call `create` or `deploy` then you need an `AppFactory` to do that, and then it will in turn give you an `AppClient` instance that is connected to the app you just created / deployed.
 This significantly simplifies the app client because now the app client has a clear operating purpose: allow for calls and state management for an _instance_ of an app, whereas the app factory handles all of the calls when you don't have an instance yet (or may or may not have an instance in the case of `deploy`).
 - This means that you can simply access `client.appId` and `client.appAddress` on `AppClient` since these values are known statically and won't change (previously you had to awkwardly call `await client.getAppReference()` since these values weren't always available and potentially required an API call to resolve).
 - `fundAppAccount` no longer takes an `AlgoAmount` directly - it always expects the params object (more consistent with)
 - `compile` is replaced with static methods on `AppClient` and `getABIMethodParams` is deprecated in favour of `getABIMethod`, which now returns the params _and_ the `ABIMethod`
 - All of the methods that return or execute a transaction (`update`, `call`, `optIn`, etc.) are now exposed in an interface similar to the one in [`AlgorandClient`](./capabilities/algorand-client.md#creating-and-issuing-transactions), namely (where `{callType}` is one of: `update` / `delete` / `optIn` / `closeOut` / `clearState` / `call`):
-  - `appClient.transactions.{callType}` to get a transaction for an ABI method call
+  - `appClient.createTransaction.{callType}` to get a transaction for an ABI method call
   - `appClient.send.{callType}` to sign and send a transaction for an ABI method call
   - `appClient.params.{callType}` to get a [params object](./capabilities/algorand-client.md#transaction-parameters) for an ABI method call
-  - `appClient.transactions.bare.{callType}` to get a transaction for a bare app call
+  - `appClient.createTransaction.bare.{callType}` to get a transaction for a bare app call
   - `appClient.send.bare.{callType}` to sign and send a transaction for a bare app call
   - `appClient.params.bare.{callType}` to get a [params object](./capabilities/algorand-client.md#transaction-parameters) for a bare app call
 - The `resolveBy` functionality has disappeared in favour of [much simpler entrypoints within `algorand.client`](./capabilities/app-client.md#appclient)